'The Only People Who've Been Hurt by This Are My Wife and Me': An Exclusive Interview With Joe Gow

 Gow: I think that’s bunk.
 You know, when I was chancellor, all the time there would be people who’d say, “Hey, I’m a donor and I won’t give you any more money if you don’t get a new track coach, or I don’t like the fact that the religious groups on campus aren’t given more office space.”
 Usually that’s somebody who’s giving you, like, $20 or $30 a year, and it’s not consequential.

 People don’t give on the basis of who’s on the staff.
-Sure, there’s a guy that has a minimal scholarship in Communication Studies, and he is a religious person, and he told the Milwaukee Journal Sentinel, “I’m not going to keep up the scholarship if they keep him on.”
+Sure, there’s a guy who has a minimal scholarship in Communication Studies, and he is a religious person, and he told the Milwaukee Journal Sentinel, “I’m not going to keep up the scholarship if they keep him on.”
 But I think that’s just a lot of talk.

 Gow: That invitation came right when the Board of Regents passed this document about their commitment to academic freedom and freedom of expression.
 So with great fanfare, the regents passed this policy and said, “Yeah, we’re going to wrap ourselves in the flag of free expression, free speech.
 We want you chancellors to promote free speech on your campus.”
 And free speech week is the first week of October, and I thought, “Well, let’s do something that really is challenging.”

-In my experience — and that of my wife, Carmen Wilson, who was an administrator at universities as well — there are programs from time to time on sexual education.
+There are programs from time to time on sexual education.
 The place to talk to young people about sexuality is certainly on a campus, and so we invited Nina Hartley to come and speak.
 And she did, and when the regents found out about it and the previous system president, Ray Cross, they denounced me and said that it was terrible.

 I showed them that although they say they’re for free speech, they’re really not, when it comes to sexuality.
 So that really got a lot of people angry, and a lot of the right-wingers.